thisismyjam/jam-image-filter/README.md

 Usage
 -----

-The Python filters all reside in the `timj_filter` folder.
+The Python filters all reside in the `jam_image_filter` folder.
 To invoke:

     python FILTER.py INPUT_PATH OUTPUT_PATH